xu-shawn/Blog/source/_posts/Neovim-Configuration.md

 Run `:PackerSync` and then use nvimin your work.

 You can also add custom programming language support by installing plugin of Coc.nvim.
-(Install by `CocInstall PluginName` command)
+(Install by `:CocInstall PluginName` command)